Sentient-Sports/PlayerImputation/README.md

 This work and resources for this work were supported and provided by Bepro Group Ltd. This data consists of 34 matches of Events and Tracking data for a team in the K League 1.
 To access this data, enquire about it's availability at enquiries@bepro11.com.

 ## Versions
-Created using Python 3.8.8 using Anaconda.
+Created using Python 3.8.8 and Anaconda.
 All packages used along with versions are contained within the `requirements.txt` file.
 For model training, we suggest using Google Colab to utilize their GPU service.

 ## Folders
 `BeProDataFormatting`: Contains notebooks used to get the required dataset in the required files to run the model.